gunvir103/gunvir103/README.md

 - 🎓 **Computer Science AA** | Pursuing **BS in Computer Engineering / Robotics**
 - 🚀 Currently working on **ExoDrive** and innovative tech projects
-- 💻 Passionate about merging hardware and software
+- 💻 Passionate about FOSS hardware and software, making my way back to robotics
 - 🌟 23 years old and ready to revolutionize tech
-- ⚡ Fun fact: Big fan of Demon Slayer (Thunder Breathing First Form! ⚡)
+- ⚡ I enjoy programming but am really honing in on my DSA and coding skills until the end of the year

 <br clear="right"/>